seaboyz/You-Dont-Know-JS/types & grammar/ch3.md

 The `Function` constructor is helpful only in the rarest of cases, where you need to dynamically define a function's parameters and/or its function body. **Do not just treat `Function(..)` as an alternate form of `eval(..)`.** You will almost never need to dynamically define a function in this way.

-Regular expressions defined in the literal form (`/^a*b+/g`) are strongly preferred, not just for ease of syntax but for performance reasons -- the JS engine precompiles and caches them before code execution.
+***Regular expressions defined in the literal form (`/^a*b+/g`) are strongly preferred, not just for ease of syntax but for performance reasons -- the JS engine precompiles and caches them before code execution***.
 Unlike the other constructor forms we've seen so far, `RegExp(..)` has some reasonable utility: to dynamically define the pattern for a regular expression.

 ```js
 var name = "Kyle";